witlat/nFAPI-ready/README.md

 # nFAPI-ready

-A prototype transmitter-receiver pair meant to handle the sending of 5G nFAPI PNF_READY.indication message
+A prototype transmitter-receiver pair meant to handle the sending of 5G nFAPI PNF_READY.indication message on a local connection.